Australian Sardine

 Stock Status SUSTAINABLE

-Summary There is effectively no current commercial fishing for Australian Sardine in Tasmanian waters, with all Developmental Australian Sardine Permits now expired.
-As such, the current level of fishing pressure in Tasmania is unlikely to cause the biological stock to become recruitment impaired.
-The species was classified as “Not overfished nor subject to overfishing” by ABARES in the Fishery Status Reports 2021 (Patterson et al. 2021).
+Summary There has been no targeted commercial fishing for Australian Sardine in Tasmanian waters since 2018.
+Consequently, the fishing pressure in Tasmania is unlikely to impair the recruitment of the biological stock.
+The species was classified as “Not overfished nor subject to overfishing” by ABARES in the Fishery Status Reports 2023 (Butler et al. 2023).
 Similarly, all Australian stocks are currently classified as Sustainable in the 2020 Status of Australian Fish Stocks report (Piddocke et al. 2021)

 Importance Minor